Ontario Tech University

 The University of Ontario Institute of Technology, branded as Ontario Tech University or Ontario Tech, is a public research university located in Oshawa, Ontario, Canada.
 The university's main campus is located on approximately 400 acre of land in northern Oshawa, while its secondary satellite campus is situated in downtown Oshawa.
 The university is a co-educational institution that operates seven academic faculties.

 The institution was founded in 2002 and adopted the brand name Ontario Tech University in 2018.
 The legal name of the university is unchanged.

 In its nearly first decade of operation, the university developed its main campus with the construction of several new buildings.
 In 2011, the university opened its secondary campus in downtown Oshawa.

 In 2021, there were approximately 10,100 undergraduates and 970 graduate students enrolled at the university.
-As of 2022, the university holds an association with over 25,500 alumni.
+In 2022, there were over 25,500 alumni.

 History

 The University of Ontario Institute of Technology was founded in 2002 by the passage of Bill 109, the University of Ontario Institute of Technology Act, 2002, by the Legislative Assembly of Ontario on June 27, 2002.
 It is a public university emphasizing science and technology and was a part of the Ontario government's initiative to create more spaces in post-secondary institutions for the flood of post-secondary students in 2003.
 Ontario Tech is located in the Durham Region of Ontario.

 Ontario Tech offers graduate and post-graduate programs and research opportunities.
 At first there were 947 students in September 2003 and total enrolment was over 5,000 in the 2007–2008 school year.
 The student population today is over 10,000 students.

 Construction on the university's first buildings, designed by Diamond Schmitt Architects, began in 2002, and included a geothermal heating and cooling system extending 190m under the main campus quadrangle.
 These first buildings, three in total, were completed by the end of 2004.
 The Ontario Power Generation (OPG) building (funded by OPG) and the Campus Recreation and Wellness Centre (CRWC) were built in 2007.
 The university purchased the historic Regent Theatre in downtown Oshawa in 2009 and renovated it for use as a lecture theatre in 2010.
 The Clean Energy Research Laboratory (CERL) opened in 2010.
 In 2011, the Automotive Centre of Excellence (ACE) and the Energy Systems and Nuclear Science Research Centre (ERC) opened.
 In 2014, the UOIT-Baagwating Indigenous Student Centre (UBISC) opened.
 In 2017, the Software and Informatics Research Centre (SIRC) was built.

 In March 2019, the school was rebranded as Ontario Tech University.

 On June 10, 2019, construction of Shawenjigewining (SHA) Hall began.
 The building officially opened November 4, 2021.